Sen. Lankford to Newsmax: Only Trump Will Close Border

-Sen. James Lankford, R-Okla., told Newsmax on Friday that “the only person that would actually close the border is Donald Trump.”
+Sen. James Lankford, R-Okla., told Newsmax on Friday that "the only person that would actually close the border is [former President] Donald Trump."

 As the campaign enters its final weeks, Vice President Kamala Harris has been trying to gain an advantage on the critical issue of immigration.
 Harris has said that Lankford, one of the chief architects of the failed bipartisan immigration bill, was told to kill the bill by the former president.